CHARLES

 45.

-A nurse is caring for a client with heart failure.
-The health care provider orders a 2 g sodium diet.
-What should the nurse include when explaining how a low-salt diet helps achieve a therapeutic outcome?
+A client with heart failure is prescribed a 2 g sodium diet.
+How should the nurse explain that a low-salt diet contributes to achieving a therapeutic outcome?

 46.

-A client has surgery to repair a fractured right hip.
-Where should the nurse stand when assisting the client to ambulate?
+A client has undergone surgery to repair a fractured right hip and is ready to begin ambulation.
+Where should the nurse stand when assisting the client to walk?

 47.

-A preschool-age child has been restricted to bed rest since admission to the hospital.
-As a response to improvement, the child becomes interested in playing.
-Based on the child’s developmental level and activity restriction, what should the nurse provide?
+A preschool-age child has been on bed rest since hospital admission.
+As the child’s condition improves, they show interest in playing.
+Based on the child’s developmental level and previous activity restriction, what should the nurse provide?

 48.

 A newborn is Rh positive, and the mother is Rh negative.
-The infant is to receive an exchange transfusion.
-The nurse explains to the parents that their baby will receive Rh-negative blood because:
+The infant requires an exchange transfusion.
+What should the nurse explain to the parents about why their baby will receive Rh-negative blood?

 49.

-An emergency tracheotomy is performed on a child with acute epiglottitis, and the child is receiving humidified air via a tracheotomy collar.
-When caring for this child, what early clinical manifestations of hypoxia should alert the nurse to suction the tracheotomy?
+A child with acute epiglottitis undergoes an emergency tracheotomy and is receiving humidified air via a tracheotomy collar.
+Which early clinical manifestations of hypoxia should alert the nurse to suction the tracheotomy?

 50.